HarishHary/blink/docs/internals/plugin-runtime.md

     Saturated --> Restarting: transport failure or timeout Restarting --> Ready: meta restart
     Restarting --> Failed: restart budget exhausted
+    Ready --> Stopped: Terminate
+    Failed --> Stopped: Terminate
 ```

+Every other lifecycle here is a translation of the current meta's. `stopped` is a flag instead, because the meta is gone by then: `Terminate` sets it, fails the calls in flight, cancels both restart tracks, and reports `MessagePluginProcessStopped`.

 ### Messages